-It was a long time in coming, but in 1989 the New York State Legislature finally enacted General Municipal Law § 205-e, giving police officers the right to sue when some person’s statutory violation causes an unnecessary injury.
+It was a long time coming, but in 1989 the New York State Legislature finally enacted General Municipal Law § 205-e, giving police officers the right to sue when some person’s statutory violation causes an injury.
 Police can now sue a defendant for:

-- Slip and fall/trip and fall accidents — When a hidden hazard causes an officer to fall, the landlord or tenant who failed to remove the hazard is liable for the harm.
+Slip And Fall/Trip And Fall Accidents — When a hidden hazard causes an officer to fall, the landlord or tenant who failed to remove the hazard is liable for the harm.

-- Products liability injuries — When a defect in a product, such as an auto part or a piece of personal protective equipment, causes harm to a police officer, the officer can sue the manufacturer of the product and the police department.
+Products Liability Injuries — When a defect in a product, such as an auto part or a piece of personal protective equipment, causes harm to a police officer, the officer can sue the manufacturer of the product and the police department.

-- Premises liability injuries — Landlords are liable for harm that results from a defect in the premises or a hazard.
+Premises Liability Injuries — Landlords are liable for harm that results from a defect in the premises or a hazard.
 These cases include injuries sustained in incidents involving structural collapses, loose tiles, and dog bites.

 To fully understand your rights after an injury, you should consult an experienced police injury attorney.